Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Cut threaded rod into a 9 1/2″ length

 Lightly sand aluminum tubes to make surface even and remove imperfections

-Drill hole in center of two plastic plates.
+Drill hole in the center of two plastic plates.
 It worked best to place masking tape where the hole needed to be drilled and drill from the front.

+Place next plate, a rubber washer, 3″ aluminum piece and then screw knob tightly to the top.
 The pieces can be easily removed and interchanged with other plastic plates to fit any party theme or color scheme!